 The number 6 inside a triangle (made of Polystyrene-PS) means it isn’t safe for you to use.
 Please don’t use it even for storing food.

-The number 7 inside a triangle indicates all other types of plastics like polycarbonate, acrylic, copolyester, acrylonitrile, styrene, etc. They aren’t safe for you to use.
+The number 7 inside a triangle indicates all other plastics like polycarbonate, acrylic, copolyester, acrylonitrile, styrene, etc. They aren’t safe for you to use.

-Among them, 2,4, and 5 are the safest to use with food.
+Among them, 2,4 and 5 are the safest to use with food.
 If you still can not understand whether it’s safe or not, ask a certified food technician at your local supermarket.
-For sure, he will be able to tell you if it’s food-grade plastic or not.
+He will surely be able to tell you if it’s food-grade plastic or not.